 This page is aimed at drivers who are interested in taking part in the Motorsport UK Drift Pro Championship.
 It provides a broad overview that enables competitors to get a feel for what’s involved, including event formats, sporting and technical requirements and how to apply for entry.

 The Motorsport UK Drift Pro Championship has been created to provide the highest level of competition in Britain.
-It will take place on some of the UK’s best-known race circuits and welcome an exclusive group of 20 drivers who chosen by a selection committee led by Driver Representative, Martin Richards.
+It visits some of the UK’s best-known race circuits and welcomes an exclusive group of 24 drivers who were chosen by a selection committee led by Driver Representative, Martin Richards.

 After reviewing the information below, applications are invited from drivers who would like to be considered for selection.
 Please apply via email here

-2021 will see three events take place at Brands Hatch, Donington Park and Snetterton, as per the published calendar.
-Each event will have a set timetable, specific course layout and a series of challenges to provide an exciting and rewarding experience that will appeal to drivers and spectators.
+2024 comprises eight events taking place at 7 of the UK’s best circuits, as per the published calendar.
+Each event has a set timetable, specific course layout and a series of challenges to provide an exciting and rewarding experience that will appeal to drivers and spectators.
 Each Championship round takes place during a Time Attack event weekend that hosts a major car show and saloon car racing.
-This all-day track action guarentees a large and enthusiastic crowd at every event.
+This all-day track action guarantees a large and enthusiastic crowd at every event.

-The locations of the Drift coourse at each venue are shown in these maps.
+The locations of the Drift course at each venue are shown in these maps.

 Drivers will be judged and scored by an expert panel of judges who, will have each completed the course earlier in the day in order to gain a competitor’s insight and thereby underpin the integrity and fine-tune their decision making process.

 For the purpose of the overall Championship, points and scoring will be made during qualifying and the twin Drift battles.
 The DriftKhana stage will go towards an eligibility and scoring system that will decide which driver goes forward to represent Britain in the 2024 FIA Motorsport Games.

 For the 2024 Championship Zestino Tyres will return as the official partner.